mholzel/mpc/index.md

 However, if you want to tune this controller for a specific scenario, you can specify any number of the following arguments:

-1. The `velocity_scale`, $\alpha$, defined in the previous section.
+1. The `velocity_scale`, $\alpha$, was defined in the previous section.
 The default value is 1 ("cautious driver"), but you should try running this with 1000 to see how fast we can go:

    ```
    ./mpc 1000